SorenTech/code-of-ethics/aia-code.md

 Members shall not discriminate in their professional activities on the basis of race, religion, gender, national origin, age, disability, or sexual orientation.

 ### E.S.1.5 Design for Human Dignity and the Health, Safety, and Welfare of the Public:
-Members should employ their professional knowledge and skill to design buildings and spaces that will enhance and facilitate human dignity and the health,safety, and welfare of the individual and the public.
+Members should employ their professional knowledge and skill to design buildings and spaces that will enhance and facilitate human dignity and the health, safety, and welfare of the individual and the public.

 ### E.S.
 1.6 Allied Arts and Industries:
 Members should promote allied arts and contribute to the knowledge and capability of the building industries as a whole.